-Where appropriate surrogate data cannot be found for the years 1959-1962, as is likely, the data of Tables 43-44 should be used to determine conservative annual intakes and external doses.
-In determining both intakes and external doses, the applicable years of employment for each indicated period should be determined and then the number of years should be multiplied by the annual value.
-For the intakes, the isotopic breakdown should be assumed to be as given in Section 8.6.2.
+Where appropriate surrogate data cannot be found for the years 1959-1966, as is likely, the data of Table A-44 should be used to determine conservative annual external doses.
+The applicable years of employment for each indicated period should be determined and then the number of years should be multiplied by the annual value.
 The default assumption should be "High" exposure, where that choice is available.